Bdiaz10/Ecommerce/README.md

 # Ecommerce
-Ecommerce Backend built with TypeScript, Node.js, Express, and MongoDB
+Robust and scalable e-commerce backend built with TypeScript, Node.js, Express, and MongoDB to power the online shopping experience.
+The backend is developed as a REST API, utilizing HTTP status codes for effective communication.
+User authentication is implemented using JSON Web Tokens (JWT) to ensure secure access to the platform.

 # The goal of the project was to explore
 -  Building a REST API